9.1 Personality : Concept and Definitions

 1. Exercise Adherence : “If exercise could be packed into a pill, it would be the single most widely prescribed and beneficial medicine in the nation” – Dr Rober Butler, Former Director, National Institute of Ageing.

-the extent to which the individual maintains an active involvement in physical exercise and acts in accordance with the advised interval, exercise dose, and exercise dosing regimen despite opportunities and pressures to withdraw.
+In the simplest term exercise adherence refers to the extent to which the individual maintains an active involvement in physical exercise and acts in accordance with the advised interval, exercise dose, and exercise dosing regimen despite opportunities and pressures to withdraw.
 Exercise adherence, therefore, refers not just initiation but also maintenance of physical activity and exercise behaviour according to individualized need and requirement.
 It is associated to the ‘stickability’ factor which is related with quality of any athlete or participants to continue with sports, exercise or any other physical activity without losing the motivation to pursue it further.
 So, exercise adherence can also be referred as a self- regulated, voluntary behaviour directed towards maintaining an exercise routine for a prolonged period of time after initial phase of adoption.
 It is important as well as interesting to understand the reasons why people adhere to exercise and the forces that push athletes towards initiating sports participation.

 What